yalin8877/WindowFileSystemSimulator/README.txt

-A Windows File System Simulator :

-Implemented with C# for OS class in 2009.
+A Windows File System Simulator implemented with C# for OS class in 2009.

+It's compiled in VS2005, so it would be old fasion.

+Just pay attention to those .cs files if you need it.

-It's clearly explained how to use it and how I have implemented it in the Instructions.doc.
+If you want to know how to use it and how I have implemented it, see Instructions.doc.